rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     ps aux|grep nova

-And you should see something like:
+And you should see something like this:

     root@compute:~# ps aux|grep nova
     nova      2026  0.3 38.1 2830936 1546308 ?
 Ssl  May04 525:17 /usr/bin/python /usr/local/bin/nova-compute --config-file=/etc/nova/nova.conf --config-file=/etc/nova/nova-compute.conf

-If by chance the nova-compute service didn't start or stay running, use the following to test and get log output to debug the reason for the failure:
+If by chance the nova-compute service didn't start or stay running, use the following command to test and get log output to debug the reason for the failure:

     sudo -u nova nova-compute --config-file=/etc/nova/nova.conf --config-file=/etc/nova/nova-compute.conf